SteamingSoup/Database-and-Analytics/README.md

 This portion will consist of:
 - Creating the tables into the postgres server
-- Show the table definitions using psql or querying the information schema catalog
 - Load the data from the dataset to the tables
 - Ensuring data has been properly loaded into the server